William G. Haan: Casualties and decorations

 The commander of the 32nd Division, Major General William G. Haan, with Brigadier General Edwin B. Winans, congratulating doughboys of the 127th Regiment, 32nd Division on their good work and giving them instructions as to their future task of following up the Germans.
 Pictured here at Breheville, France, November 12, 1918.

-The 32nnd Division was still engaging German troops east of the Meuse River when the Armistice was finally signed.
-The division suffered a total of 13,261 casualties, including 2,250 men killed in action and 11,011 wounded, placing it third in the number of battle deaths among U.S. Army divisions.
+The 32nd Division was still engaging German troops east of the Meuse River when the Armistice was finally signed.
+The division suffered a total of 13,261 casualties, including 2,250 men killed in action and 11,011 wounded, placing it third in the number of battle deaths among divisions of the AEF.
 The American, French, and Belgian governments decorated more than 800 officers and enlisted men for their gallantry in combat.

-All four division infantry regiments, the three artillery regiments, and the division's three machine gun battalions were awarded the Croix de Guerre by the Republic of France.
+All four of the division's infantry regiments, the three artillery regiments, and the division's three machine gun battalions were awarded the Croix de Guerre by the Republic of France.
 The flag and standard of every unit in the division was authorized four American battle streamers.

-Division deactivation and reorganization

 Following the war's end, the division served in the Army of Occupation in Germany, commanded by Maj.
 Gen. William Lassiter.
 The division was inactivated on April 5, 1919.
 On July 24, 1924, the 32nd Division was reorganized again, composed of National Guard units from Wisconsin and Michigan.
 Its headquarters was home stationed at Lansing, Michigan.